 Constructed in 1897 by Nathaniel Richardson, this 99-foot-long bridge originally spanned Calls Creek on the Watkinsville-Athens Road.
-Due to new bridge construction on what would soon become Hwy 441 and its good condition, in 1924.
-The bridge was moved by wagon to its present location on Rose Creek by John Chandler of Watkinsville.
-The c.1900 grist mill ceased operation in 1941.
+Due to construction of a new bridge for what would become Hwy 441, the Elder Mill Bridge was moved by wagon to its present location on Rose Creek by John Chandler of Watkinsville in 1924.

-Constructed in the Town lattice design, the bridge's web of planks crisscrossing at 45- to 60-degree angles are fastened with wooden pegs, or trunnels, at each intersection.
+Constructed in the Town Lattice design, the bridge's web of planks crisscrossing at 45- to 60-degree angles are fastened with wooden pegs, or "trunnels," at each intersection.
 It is one of the few covered bridges in Georgia continuing to carry traffic without underlying steel beams.
-The Bridge was listed in the National Register of Historic Places in 1994.
+The bridge was listed in the National Register of Historic Places in 1994.

-Although the bridge is listed in the National Register of Historic Places, and has a Scenic Preservation Designation, an overlay district in the county's zoning ordinance, neither listing offers any real,long-term protection.
+Although the bridge is listed in the National Register of Historic Places and has a Scenic Preservation Designation, and an overlay district in the county's zoning ordinance, none of those offer any real, long-term protection.

 The bridge is located in the Rural Places Character Area, an area characterized by low-density residential, farms, forests, outdoor recreation, and other open-space activities.
-Allowable zoning in this character area include AR-3, AR-4, AR-5 or densities of 1 dwelling unit per 3, 4, or 5 acres respectively.
-An important consideration in a rezoning to any of these districts is the condition or and level of service provided by road access.
+Allowable zoning in this character area include AR-3, AR-4, and AR-5 (or densities of 1 dwelling unit per 3, 4, or 5 acres, respectively).
+An important consideration in a rezoning to any of these districts is the condition and/or level of service provided by road access.

-Properties south of the bridge could accommodate a development density and related traffic that the bridge likely could not accommodate thus necessitating rerouting of Elder Mill Road to either bypass the bridge or widening the current road which would necessitate relocation or dismantling of the bridge.
+Properties south of the bridge could accommodate a development density and related traffic that the bridge likely could not accommodate, thus necessitating rerouting of Elder Mill Road to bypass the bridge or widening the current road, which would necessitate relocation or dismantling of the bridge.